Katie-McDonagh/Takeaway_JS/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

+Plan:

+class:
+menu -display_menu method
+(responsability to store menu and display it)
+order -add_to_order method
+(allows a user to pick items from the menu and store it in a basket)
+resturant -
+(like the master class will call all other methods/classes to access their info)